zhechen/FramePack-ZC/README.md

 # News

+**2025 June 26:** Some results of FramePack-P1 are uploaded [here.](https://lllyasviel.github.io/frame_pack_gitpage/p1) The FramePack-P1 will be the next version of FramePack with two designs: Planned Anti-Drifting and History Discretization.

 **2025 May 03:** The FramePack-F1 is released.
 [Try it here.](https://github.com/lllyasviel/FramePack/discussions/459)

 Note that this GitHub repository is the only official FramePack website.
 We do not have any web services.
 All other websites are spam and fake, including but not limited to `framepack.co`, `frame_pack.co`, `framepack.net`, `frame_pack.net`, `framepack.ai`, `frame_pack.ai`, `framepack.pro`, `frame_pack.pro`, `framepack.cc`, `frame_pack.cc`,`framepackai.co`, `frame_pack_ai.co`, `framepackai.net`, `frame_pack_ai.net`, `framepackai.pro`, `frame_pack_ai.pro`, `framepackai.cc`, `frame_pack_ai.cc`, and so on.
 Again, they are all spam and fake. **Do not pay money or download files from any of those websites.**